Program Summary

 Data Analysis

-• The literacy program is called Drop Everything and Read (DEAR).
-During the Power Hour timeframe after school, participants will spend dedicated time reading curated books that are age-appropriate and then writing a book report to ensure comprehension and completion.
-Reports will be read and discussed with each child and family.
-The program will run several times per week.
+- The literacy program is called Drop Everything and Read (DEAR).
+During the Power Hour timeframe after school, participants spend dedicated time reading curated books that are age-appropriate and then write book reports to ensure comprehension and completion.
+Reports are read and discussed with each child and family.
+The program runs several times per week.

-• During DEAR, students will also have the opportunity to work with the IXL online academic enrichment program, which gives each student grade level appropriate problems to solve in both language arts and mathematics.
-The IXL allows each child to be given a diagnostic and then can students will be able to measure growth over time.
+- During DEAR, students also have the opportunity to work with the IXL online academic enrichment program, which gives each student grade level appropriate problems to solve in both language arts and mathematics.
+The IXL allows each child to be given diagnostic growth measurements over time.
+Club Members were able to make minutes count by working hard on their reading along with engaging in academics such as Language Arts & Math through IXL, DEAR, and Fun with a Purpose.

-1. The goal is to have approximately 40 kids participating in the DEAR program.
-At the start of the second year, we have 61 kids in the program, earning a “green” health score.
+- The goal was to ensure the program ran with at least 40 kids participating in the DEAR program.
+At the end of the 2-year program, we had 51 kids in the program, earning a “green” health score.

-4. We have a year-end goal of having at least 65% of the Power Hour K-3 students being able to identify sight words (Dolch reading words).
-At the end of 2023, we identified 70% of the children being able to ID sight words, and thus scored this area as “green.”
+- We had a year-end goal of having at least 65% of the Power Hour K-3 students being able to identify sight words (Dolch reading words).
+At the end of year-2, 100% of the children were able to ID sight words, and thus scored this area as “green.”

-5. We developed and administered an annual social-emotional survey to this first year’s cohort of students, exploring feelings of self-identified social-emotional development, how to cope with challenges, and ways to manage stress.
+- We developed and administered an annual social-emotional survey to the second year’s cohort of students, exploring feelings of self-identified social-emotional development, how to cope with challenges, and ways to manage stress.
 At the beginning of school year 23-24, we established benchmarks for each with scores of 22%, 61%, and 59%, respectively.
-We will re-survey at the end of school year 2024 to assess growth in these areas.
+The end-of-year scores were mostly higher, which reflects positive growth.
+Feelings of social-emotional development rose from 22% to 34%; how to cope with challenges remained level at 61%; and ways to manage stress improved from 59% to 77%.
+We assessed this growth as “yellow” since none reached the initial goals set for this year.